stkr22/tts-batch-api-py/README.md

 Owner: stkr22

-The API offer simple text to speach functionality.
+The API offer simple text to speach functionality based on PIPER.